DeutscheBahnAG/components/packages/react/src/button/README.md

   React.useEffect(() => {
     if (buttonRef.current) {
       console.log('Button reference to DOM node:', buttonRef.current);
+      buttonRef.current.focus();
     }
   });
-  return <Button ref={buttonRef} loading>A Button</Button>
+  return <Button ref={buttonRef}>A Button</Button>
 }
 <RefExample />
 ```

-Note that the referred DOM node is either an anchor link or a button, depending on Link props described in the sections above.
+Note that the referred DOM node is either an anchor link or a button, depending on Button props described in the sections above.